joeellis/barcamp2012/README.markdown

 Rules
 -------------
+- Don't feel you need to ask permission if you have an idea, just go ahead and contribute!
+No contribution is too small.
+We review all the patches, so if there is an issue, it'll be brought up there.
+Feel free to submit work-in-progress pull requests as well if you'd like to get some comments beforehand.
-- Keep your racism / sexism / infantilism / pornography / racy stuff to yourself.
-If you aren't sure whether or not something should be added in, it means it shouldn't be added in.
-Just use good judgement!
+- That being said: Keep your racism / sexism / infantilism / pornography / racy stuff to yourself.  **If you aren't sure whether or not something should be added in, it means it probably shouldn't be added in.**  We try to be very lenient, but we do need to draw lines at some point, so just use good judgment!
-- The site must not be slow to run / load
+- The site must not be slow to run / load, keep that in mind if you're thinking of contributing something heavy.
-- Anything added to the site must not immediately interfere with the BarCampNOLA event info on load (if someone triggers an event that does so though, it's ok)
+- Anything added to the site must not immediately interfere with the BarCampNOLA event info / details on load (if someone triggers an event that does so though, we're ok with that).

 Questions